MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-apps-microsoft-teams-landing-page.md

 ## Create custom apps

-You can quickly build custom low-code solutions by leveraging Teams integration with [Microsoft Power Platform](teams-power-platfom-integration.md).
+You can quickly build custom low-code solutions by using Teams integration with [Microsoft Power Platform](teams-power-platfom-integration.md).
 You can also create your own custom app to suit your business needs.
 For more information, see [Build apps for Microsoft Teams](https://docs.microsoft.com/microsoftteams/platform/overview).

 ## Apps deployment decisions